nandstand/sample-site/content/docs/quickstart.md

 Before you start, you'll need:

-- Access to the CAQRN development server
+- Access to the CAQRN development server (`caqrn-dev`).
 - Python 3.9 installed
 - Git configured with access to `gitlab.caqrn.internal`

 ## Create your workspace

-Set up the project directory structure.
+Get logged in to the development server.
+Then, set up the project directory structure.

 ```bash
 cd ~